dudung/to/content/posts/some-html-elements-with-js-on-hugo.md

   svg.appendChild(path);
 {{< /js >}}

-First select shape than click `<<` to move it to the left or `>>` to move it to the right.
-Hover on the shape to see its colors change and click it to reset its position.
+Select shape, click `<<` to move left or `>>` to move right.
+Hover on shapes to see they react, and click them to reset their position.

 ## closing
-Some examples of using JS throgh a shortcode for displaying HTML elements in a Hugo post have been presented and discussed in brief.
-Using the examples further advanced and complex combination of HTML elements can be achieved, where only the imagination is the limit.
+Some examples of using JS through a shortcode for displaying HTML elements in a Hugo post have been presented and discussed in brief.

 ## notes